yongjhih/drupal-fboauth/README.txt

 granting access to the requested information.
 If they approve, your callback function will be executed.

-More information about FBOAuth's other hooks are documented in the fboauth.api.php file included with this module.
+More information about Facebook OAuth's other hooks are documented in the fboauth.api.php file included with this module.

 Support